 5.5.11.4 Management of 5G Access Stratum Time distribution

 The AF can use the procedure to activate, update or delete the 5G access stratum time distribution for one UE or a group of UE(s).
-The AF may also use this procedure to indicate a clock quality detail level to provide to the UE or group of UE(s) and to subscribe for time synchronization status reports.
+The AF may also use this procedure to indicate a clock quality detail level to provide to the UE or group of UE(s) and, optionally, to subscribe for time synchronization status reports.

 The AF may query the status of the 5G access stratum time distribution using Nnef_ASTI_Get service operation.
-The Nnef_ASTI service is specified in 3GPP TS 29.565 [60].
+The Nnef_ASTI service is specified in 3GPP TS 29.52265 [2460].